hyyan/woo-poly-integration/readme.txt

 = What you need to know about this plugin =

+1. The plugin needs `PHP5.3 or above`
-1. This plugin is developed in sync with [Polylang](https://wordpress.org/plugins/polylang) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
+2. This plugin is developed in sync with [Polylang](https://wordpress.org/plugins/polylang) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
-2. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
+3. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
 So you have to make sure to choose the default language before you start adding new variable products.
-3. Polylang URL modifications method `The language is set from content` is not supported yet
+4. Polylang URL modifications method `The language is set from content` is not supported yet

 = Setup your environment =

-1. Make sure to setup your woocommerce permalinks correctly
-2. You need to translate woocommerce pages by yourself
+1. You need to translate woocommerce pages by yourself
-3. The plugin will handle the rest for you
+2. The plugin will handle the rest for you

 = Translations =